What 's breast milk?

 Does this mean that parents should try to control what flavors their young babies encounter?

 It might.
-Surveys suggest that preschoolers are more likely to eat fruit if they were breastfed and introduced to fruits early in life (Cooke et al 2004).
+Research suggests that preschoolers are more likely to eat fruit if they were breastfed and introduced to fruits early in life (Cooke et al 2004).
 And kids who like fruits and vegetables are less likely to be overweight (Lakkakula et al 2008).

 So maybe it’s a good idea for lactating mothers to eat a variety of fruits and vegetables—not just for their immediate nutrition value, but for the flavor experiences they offer babies.
 And if you want your child to enjoy the enchiladas or Tandoori chicken served at future family reunions, it makes sense to eat these foods while you’re lactating.

 And baby formula?
-Maybe someday we’ll see new formulations that mimic the flavor variation found in mother’s milk.
+Maybe someday we’ll see new formulations that mimic the flavors in breast milk.

 References: Flavors in breast milk and formula